 New Jersey’s vibrant innovation ecosystem has transformed the state into a top hub for cell and gene therapy.
 The state boasts some of the country’s foremost cell and gene therapy companies and manufacturing facilities that are leading the way in next-generation therapeutics.

-New Jersey’s concentration of biopharma makes it one of the top 3 innovation clusters in the United States.
+The concentration of biopharma companies in the NY/NJ region makes it one of the top 3 innovation clusters in the United States.
 New Jersey companies and R&D institutes have served as pioneers in the personalized medicine revolution.
 Gene therapy is the introduction of genes into existing cells to prevent or cure a wide range of diseases, including cancer.
 The first such therapy was brought to market from New Jersey.

 Medical discoveries and innovations, such as antibiotics, vaccinations and imaging, transformed health and longevity in the 20th century, as biopharma is transforming the 21st century.
 These cutting-edge technologies are changing the trajectory of diseases once thought to be incurable and extending the longevity and quality of lives.

 New Jersey is taking a big step forward in the evolving world of cell and gene therapy with the formation of BioCentriq.
 This state-of-the-art cell and gene therapy process development and Good Manufacturing Practices (GMP) manufacturing center is located on the Newark campus of the New Jersey Institute of Technology (NJIT).
 The center is dedicated to working with industry to address its needs in process development, manufacturing clinical supplies for clinical trials, and workforce development.

 The center is managed by the New Jersey Innovation Institute (NJII), a 501(c)3 non-profit corporation owned by NJIT.
 NJII combines the intellectual and technological resources of a top-ranked public research university with experts to address major challenges in the industry.